 The PUBG website lists the official download links for the above three.

 That’s it.
 You are all set to play PUBG on your PC.
-Don’t forget to connect to PureVPN’s Thailand server, since there is no other way to enjoy PUBG on your PC!
+Don’t forget to connect to our Thailand VPN server, since there is no other way to enjoy PUBG on your PC!